-Distributed ledgers enable a common source of truth for asset exchange as well as advancements in payments such as DvP (delivery versus payment) and PvP (payment versus payment) settlement.
-However, current designs for exchange mechanisms based on distributed ledger technology do not enable interoperable transfer and settlement of digital assets between regulated financial institutions.
+Distributed ledger technology has enabled certain capabilities in asset exchange, like a common source of truth and atomic settlement, but current designs for exchange mechanisms based on DLT do not enable the interoperable transfer and settlement of digital assets between regulated financial institutions.

-The project will be conducted in a test environment and only use simulated data.
-Participants include BNY Mellon, Citi, HSBC, Mastercard, PNC Bank, TD Bank, Truist, U.S. Bank and Wells Fargo.
-Swift, the global financial messaging service provider, is supporting interoperability across the international financial ecosystem.
+Participants included BNY Mellon, Citi, HSBC, Mastercard, PNC Bank, TD Bank, Truist, U.S. Bank and Wells Fargo.
+Swift, the global financial messaging service provider, supported interoperability across the international financial ecosystem.

-The technology sandbox vendor is SETL with Digital Asset.
-Legal services are being provided by Sullivan & Cromwell LLP, and Deloitte will be providing advisory services.
+The technology sandbox vendor was SETL with Digital Asset.
+Legal services were provided by Sullivan & Cromwell LLP, and Deloitte provided advisory services.

 The experiment successfully simulated both the domestic and cross-border scenarios, identifying shared ledger technology as a potential solution to support payment innovation.